 Contributions: Judith Butler

-Judith Butler is Maxine Elliot Professor in the Departments of Rhetoric and Comparative Literature at the University of California, Berkeley.
-Their most recent book is The Force of Nonviolence.
+Judith Butler is Maxine Elliot Professor in the Department of Comparative Literature and the Program of Critical Theory at the University of California, Berkeley.
+Her most recent works include Senses of the Subject and Notes Toward a Performative Theory of Assembly (Harvard University Press, 2015) and The Force of Nonviolence (Verso, 2021).

 Contributions: Monique David-Ménard